venkatesh87/asianfusion.online/README-draft.md

 ## Introduction
+I created this project with the goals of easing my life around WordPress builds, deployments and maintenance.
+This project does have sophisticated setup and is not intented for developers who has no knowledge of Bash programming and AWS.

 This repository contains
 * bash scripts to automate AWS deployment and management
 * WordPress base installation and plugin files